Azure/app-service-linux-docs/HowTo/use_websockets_with_dotnet.md

 > **NOTE**:
 >
-> - These instructions only apply to Windows app service plans
+> - These instructions apply to both Windows and Linux App Service Plans (See Step 7)
 > - These instructions are for .Net (6) only

 Websockets are a great tool for bi-directional messaging and can be used with App Service.
 In this tutorial, we will create a simple chat client/server using websockets and Node.js.
 The chat app is based off of the following sample code from [AspNetCore.Docs](https://github.com/dotnet/AspNetCore.Docs/tree/main/aspnetcore/fundamentals/websockets/samples/6.x/WebSocketsSample).